robwalker-codes/Uckers/README.md

 ## Player Count
 Choose between 2, 3, or 4 players when the game starts.
 If no selection is made within a few seconds the game automatically defaults to a 2-player match.

+## Troubleshooting

+### No cameras rendering
+The Bootstrapper now auto-attaches itself at runtime and guarantees a main camera and directional light even if the scene starts empty.
+This behaviour is covered by the edit-mode `BootstrapRenderingTests` suite.